infinum/eightshift-docs/website/forms/php/filters/blocks/media-breakpoints.md

 ```

 :::note
-Additional breakpoints cannot be provided, only the current values can be modified!
+Additional breakpoints can't be provided, only the current values can be modified!
 :::